Cybertaco360/CBAIV_LinuxV2/README.md

 The software is currently under development.
 Stay tuned for updates and new features along with patches!

+## Credits

+This project was made possible thanks to the amazing work by [da66en](https://github.com/da66en) on their library, [python_wmr_cba](https://github.com/da66en/python_wmr_cba).
+Their absolutely beautiful creation of this library allowed this whole project to be made possible.
+This couldn't have happened without you!

 ## License

 LightCBA is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.